Bill Shankly: Retirement from Liverpool

 From Liverpool's point of view, the situation was that Shankly had retired and the club had to move on.
 Shankly did not understand that, by turning up for training at Melwood, he was effectively undermining Bob Paisley's status as manager.
 On one visit to Melwood, a player opined to Shankly that Paisley had made a good start in the job.
 Shankly retorted: "I could have left a monkey in charge!"
 Shankly's visits even went as far as actually taking over the training.
 Tommy Smith recalled that Shankly as manager never ran training and would only speak to Paisley, Fagan and Bennett about what needed to be done.
 As a visitor at Melwood, he began to intervene and Paisley's initial pleasure on seeing him soon turned to polite embarrassment.
 Eventually, Paisley had to point out to Shankly that he did not work there any more, that it was now Paisley's team and that he had things which he wanted to do with the team.
+According to Toshack: "It was difficult for Bob, having him hanging around.
+We're not just talking about any member of the coaching staff who's retired, who just came to Melwood to have a bit of jogging around and a shower and that was it.
+Shanks was Liverpool; he was an institution."